hmcts/sscs-tribunals-case-api/README.md

 PRs that start with _"Bump"_ won't have a preview environment.
 The decision was made after we realised that most the preview environments were created by Depandabot.

 ### Preview cases not listing
 Elastic indices may be missing on preview.
-They can be recreated by login into ccd admin for e.g. - https://admin-web-sscs-tribunals-api-pr-4091.preview.platform.hmcts.net/ .
+They can be recreated by login into ccd admin for e.g. - https://admin-web-sscs-tribunals-api-pr-4091.preview.platform.hmcts.net/ and clicking on "Create Elasticsearch Indices" link.
 This would avoid re-triggering the pipeline build and save time.